usnews/brightspot-cms/publishing-guide.md

 ## Adding Links

 Select text you would like to turn into a hyperlink and click the Link icon in the Rich Text Toolbar.
 Add your URl, and select the choice of pop-up window.
 To Unlink content, click on a link and select, Unlink.
+To link to an existing piece of content in the CMS click the Content link to choose.

 ![](http://docs.brightspot.s3.amazonaws.com/link-ui-2.2.png)